pratikkhot100/Portfolio-Website/README.md

 JavaScript: Interactive features like the hamburger menu toggle, smooth scrolling, and other dynamic effects.

+## Demo

+You can view the live version of the website here: https://portfoliopratikkhot.netlify.app/

 Key Features:

 Responsive Design: Ensures an optimal user experience across various screen sizes with a mobile-first approach, utilizing CSS Flexbox and Grid, along with advanced media queries.